MakieOrg/Makie.jl/docs/examples/blocks/axis.md

 If you press x or y while scrolling, the zoom movement is restricted to that dimension.
 These keys can be changed with the attributes `xzoomkey` and `yzoomkey`.
 You can also restrict the zoom dimensions all the time by setting the axis attributes `xzoomlock` or `yzoomlock` to `true`.
+Note that if scroll pan is enabled (see below), scroll zoom will require (left or right) `shift` to be pressed.

 ### Drag pan